piyush-kurur/piyush-kurur.github.io/contents/posts/2013-08-24-Raaz-A-cryptographic-network-library.md

 We avoid this problem in [Haskell] by leveraging its type safety.
-Instead of representing cryptographically significant data types like hashes, macs etc. as mere byte string, we define [Haskell] data types for Them.
+Instead of representing cryptographically significant data types like hashes, macs etc. as mere byte string, we define [Haskell] data types for them.
 For example sha1 hashes are represented (in a simplified form) as follows:

 ~~~{ .haskell}